Framework will ensure NI consumers get same goods as rest of UK, says EU chief

 Mr Sefcovic said the EU hoped that extensive discussions during implementation of the Windsor Framework would mean the Stormont brake would need to be used very rarely.

-The Stormont brake would allow 30 MLAs to veto the introduction of new EU laws in Northern Ireland.
+The Stormont brake would allow 30 MLAs to formally request the UK Government to veto the introduction of new EU laws in Northern Ireland.

 Mr Sefcovic said the brake mechanism would be an “additional instrument” for the Northern Ireland Assembly.